What we do

 What is “Sports Medicine?”
 What’s the difference between Sports Medicine and Physical Therapy?
 Orthopedics?

-Consider a Sports Medicine doctor the foremost expert on your injuries and ailments; the person that diagnoses and plans your best road to recovery, which might include Physical Therapy or Orthopedic Surgery.
+Sports Medicine is a medical specialty focused on (not just sports) injuries & ailments to the musculoskeletal system; we see them as the “quarterback” of the care team – the person that diagnoses and plans your best road to recovery, which might include Physical Therapy or Orthopedic Surgery.

 - Orthopedics are trained in and focus on surgery.
 While SPARCC has a great relationship with Tucson’s best Orthopedic groups and will refer to them when necessary, we encourage exploration of non-operative treatment and therapy as a first option.